-- 18.5.
+- 18.3.
+In terms of 1.2.7 in the block above, the Dean shall appoint a committee of three or four members whose subject expertise equips them to judge the request.
+The Dean may in this regard consult with the chairperson of the Research Committee, the chairperson of the department in which the topic of the study falls and/or the supervisor(s) to make recommendations. - 18.4.
 The Communications Report of the Faculty Board must include a short motivation (2-3 sentences) regarding the need for the conversion.
-Such motivation must be provided by the supervisor(s). - 18.6.
+Such motivation must be provided by the supervisor(s). - 18.5.
 Conversion from a doctorate to a master's is not possible.
 It is however possible to terminate doctoral studies (deregister in terms of paragraph 19 below) and to register for a master's.
 Such registration for a master's constitutes a new student, and the complete process set out above in Part A for prospective students must be satisfied.